phillip-kruger/graphql-example/README.md

 # MicroProfile GraphQL Example

 This is an example of the future MicroProfile GraphQL API.
+It's done as part of this presentation: http://bit.ly/mp-graphql-presentation

 The services are exposed with both REST and GraphQL for comparison.